chef/chef-web-docs/chef_master/source/policyfile.rst

 =====================================================
 .. tag policyfile_rb

-A Policyfile file allows you to specify in a single document the cookbook revisions and recipes that should be applied by the Chef Infra Client.
+A Policyfile file allows you to specify in a single document the cookbook revisions and recipes that Chef Infra Client will apply.
 A Policyfile file is uploaded to the Chef Infra Server, where it is associated with a group of nodes.
-When these nodes are configured by the Chef Infra Client, the Chef Infra Client will make decisions based on settings in the policy file, and will build a run-list based on that information.
+When these nodes are configured during a Chef Infra Client run, Chef Infra Client will make decisions based on your Policyfile settings and will build a run-list based on that information.
 A Policyfile file may be versioned, and then promoted through deployment stages to safely and reliably deploy new configuration.

 .. end_tag